Associate Dean of Faculty

 PS 498: Comprehensive Examination

 Offered each Winter Term and required for psychology majors intending to graduate in the upcoming semester.
 Written examination covering all areas required for the BA in psychology and an oral presentation of major research project in the field.
+Only open to students who have passed the writing competency requirement.

 PS 499: Senior Thesis